PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 df_customers.show()
 ```
 Execute the Python code in this cell to load customer data into a Spark DataFrame.
 After the
-code completes, you should see output which display the DataFrame schema
+code completes, you should see output which displays the DataFrame schema
 and displays the top 20 rows of data.

 <img src="./images/media/image27.png"  style="width:40%"   />